 How Do You Know If Someone Has Lost Their Mental Capacity?

-If the answer to both these questions is yes, then the person lacks the mental capacity to make that specific decision, and they may require assistance in making the decision.
+If the answer to both these questions is yes, then the person lacks the mental capacity to make that specific decision and may require assistance in making it.

 Who Can Determine a Lack of Mental Capacity?

-Determining a lack of mental capacity usually falls to family members that are close to the person in question.
-But, it also involves those that help care for the person regularly.
+Determining a lack of mental capacity usually falls to family members who are close to the person in question.
+But, it also involves those who help care for the person regularly.
 If you need help making this decision, you can ask for the assistance of a doctor or another medical professional.

 5 Principles of The Mental Capacity Act